learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 }
 ```

-Copy this into the `reducer.js` file inside the `js` folder.
-Now let's get
+Copy this into the `src/reducer.js` file.
+Now let's get some feedback that we
-some feedback that we did this correctly by opening up our `index.html` file in
+did this correctly by opening up our `index.html` file in the browser.
+This file
-chrome.
-From your terminal type open `index.html`.
-Now this index file has a
-link to the `reducer.js` file, so your code will be accessible from the console
+has a link to the `reducer.js` file, so your code will be accessible from the

-- press command+shift+c to open it up.
-Now let's test the code by calling the
-  `reducer()` function:
+browser console.

+In the browser console, test the reducer function:

 ```javascript
 reducer({ count: 0 }, { type: "counter/increment" });
 ```

-If you see a return value of `{count: 1}` then give yourself a big smile. :)
+If you see a return value of `{count: 1}` then give yourself a big smile.

-If we type in state, we see that it's unchanged.
-We need to assign our
+If we type in `state`, we see that it's unchanged.
+We need to assign our state
-state to be the return value of our reducer each time that we call the reducer.
+to be the return value of our reducer each time that we call the reducer.
+So how
-So how do we do that?
+do we do that?
 Think hard, there's no rush.

 Thinking...

 Thinking...

-### 2. Wrap the execution of our reducer in a function that we call dispatch
+### 2. Write a Dispatch Function

-We can reassign the state by adding the dispatch function to our
+We can preserve the value of state by adding a `dispatch` function to our
 `reducer.js` file.
-This dispatch function should receive an argument of action.
+This `dispatch` function should receive an argument of
-It can access the state because it is declared earlier in the file in global scope.
+`action`.
+It can access the state because it is declared earlier in the file in
+global scope.

 ```javascript
 function dispatch(action) {